 - Pop into the microwave at full blast for 30-40 seconds (remember microwaves do vary, so add it for less if need be).
 Remove, give it a good stir.

 - Repeat this 2-4 times (depending on microwave) until you start seeing the mixture thickening up.
 It should look like thick soup – but not TOO thick.
-If it is too thick, it will not apply or soak into the newspaper as well!
+If it is too thick, it will not apply or soak into the newspaper as well – but you can always add a little water to make it runnier again!

 - NOTE: Some people prefer it more paste like.. but I like it a little “runnier” (not too runny mind you).
 It really is a question of preference.